I hope this gift guide helps you buy meaningful things for your family without adding to their clutter! Contains affiliate links.

 7. Cute socks of their favorite characters or animals (here).

 8. Book rack to help keep the book clutter at bay (here).
+We have 5 of these around our house!

 9. Super fun bath towels (here).